krutikabapat/Inverse_Cooking_recipe_Generation_from_food_images/README.md

 ## Optimisation

 In the first stage, we pre-train the image encoder and ingredients decoder.
-Then, in the second stage, we train the ingredient encoder and instruction decoder by minimizing the negative <b>log-likelihood</b> and adjusting θR and θE.
+Then, in the second stage, we train the ingredient encoder and instruction decoder by minimizing the <b>negative log-likelihood</b> and adjusting θR and θE.